Actual Cash Value vs Replacement Cost: How Insurance Pays Claims

 What Is Actual Cash Value (ACV) in Auto Insurance?

 When your car is totaled or stolen, your insurer doesn't hand you a check for whatever it costs to buy a new one.
 Instead, most standard auto policies pay actual cash value (ACV) — the amount your vehicle was worth at the exact moment of loss.
-For most drivers, this number is lower than expected.
+For most drivers, this number is lower than expected — and heading into 2026, more drivers than ever are finding that out the hard way.

 ACV is defined using a straightforward formula: